rdematteo/terminal_app/README.md

 need to use the JSON gem

-decided on saving hashes into a txt file as JSOAN can save and read hashes
+decided on saving hashes into a txt file as JSON can save and read hashes

 Issues.